Halep set for Palermo Open as quarantine worries ease

 "We are waiting for an official clarification from the competent authorities, but we are confident.
 I reassured Simona Halep's manager."

-World number two Halep, who has spent lockdown at home in Romania, is due in Sicily for the event which starts on August 3.
+World No.2 Halep, who has spent lockdown at home in Romania, is due in Sicily for the event which starts on 3 August.

 The Palermo Open will be the first WTA Tour tournament since March and Halep is the star attraction in the field.